-- 1. to provide opportunities for students to undertake a multi-theme based education in civil engineering; - 2. to provide opportunities for students to acquire appropriate knowledge and understanding, and a range of skills within a set of core themes, together with a sound grasp of engineering design, an appreciation of sustainability issues and a recognition of the importance of health and safety and the need to manage risk; - to produce graduates who are aware of their responsibilities to society and to the environment and are equipped to enter employment in industry, the professions or public service or to follow a postgraduate route into research, industry or academia, or to apply their skills in areas outside of engineering; - to produce graduates who, with Further Learning, will meet the accreditation requirements of the Joint Board of Moderators for Chartered Engineer status; - 5. to provide a programme which meets the FHEQ at Honours level and which takes appropriate account of the subject benchmark statement in Engineering
+- 1. to provide opportunities for students to undertake an education in civil engineering with an emphasis on structural engineering; - to provide opportunities for students to acquire appropriate knowledge and understanding, and a range of skills, together with a sound grasp of engineering design, an appreciation of sustainability issues and a recognition of the importance of health and safety and the need to manage risk; - 3. to produce graduates who are aware of their responsibilities to society and to the environment and are equipped to enter employment in industry, the professions or public service or to follow a postgraduate route into research, industry or academia, or to apply their skills in areas outside of engineering; - 4. to produce graduates who, with Further Learning, will meet the accreditation requirements of the Joint Board of Moderators for Chartered Engineer status; - 5. to provide a programme which meets the FHEQ at Honours level and which takes appropriate account of the subject benchmark statement in Engineering